-Everyone who develops resources wants them used, and everyone who makes recommendations wants them acted upon.
-The first concern in all this is dissemination, which involves the many challenges of getting the resources (e.g., information, materials, analyses and recommendations) to the right individuals, groups, and organizations.
-The payoff comes from effective diffusion, the process by which recipients are mobilized to learn and use information that is disseminated.
-Understanding what enables successful diffusion helps with designing and implementing dissemination strategies in ways that promote recipient use and action.
+It's not terribly hard to formulate ideas and recommendations for improving schools.
+And, in moving them toward acceptance and action, the first concern is dissemination.
+Dissemination entails the many challenges involved in getting ideas and recommendations to the right individuals, groups, and organizations.
+Acceptance and action, however, require focusing on diffusion.
+Diffusion is the process by which recipients are mobilized to learn and use what has been disseminated.
+Understanding what enables successful diffusion helps in designing and implementing dissemination strategies in ways that promote recipient use.